Holy Communion will be offered on the

 Register to receive Bishop Tim's Bible Study Zoom link.

 Welcome to the Advent Lutheran Church online community.
 In response to the temporary reality of social distancing, we will continue to reach out with our hearts instead of our hands for a little while longer.
 We are an embodied people and miss the ability to gather together.
 While we look forward to a wonderful reunion sometime in the future, we also recognize that each new day is a gift from God.
 Using creativity and care, we are finding new ways to grow in God’s love where we are planted.
 We encourage you to take advantage of all the ways you can be connected with one another right now.

 You will note a newly invigorated focus on racial and social justice work inspired by our shared to desire to do a better job using our voices and our resources in this area.
 Check out our new page under the Outreach & Support tab to learn all the ways you can get informed and plug in to make a difference.

 Links to Sunday worship will be posted here to our new Youtube channel each week at 10:00.
-Adult Education continues via Zoom Sundays at 11:00 and Wednesdays at noon.
+Adult Education continues via Zoom Sundays at 11:00 and Wednesdays at 11:45 am.
 We begin a new study, Interrupting Silence by Walter Brueggeman, Sunday, July 26th at 11 am.
 Order your book on Amazon or contact firstname.lastname@example.org if you need financial assistance obtaining the materials.
 This study will take a biblical look at God's expectation of us in speaking up for those who are oppressed.
-A weekly devotion will be posted here each Tuesday and discussed in the community via Zoom on Thursday at 11 am.
+A weekly devotion will be posted here each Tuesday and discussed in the community via Zoom on Thursday at 1 pm.
 Links to all the Zoom sessions are posted on the Member Dashboard website page.

 If you have not listened to our podcast, The Radical Love Endeavor, you will find episodes on the stress of separation and loss, how to help children and youth during the quarantine as well as a new guided meditation series.